Flags of British India: Flag of the Conservator of the Port of Bombay

-Admiralty Letter, of 19th August 1880 authorised a special flag for the Conservator of the Port of Bombay.
+An Admiralty Letter of 19 August 1880 authorised a special flag for the Conservator of the Port of Bombay.
 Red St George's cross on a white field with three narrower horizontal red stripes in each quarter and a large circular badge in centre.
 The flag was designed by Captain Sir Henry Morland, of the Royal Indian Marine.

 The badge consisted of two oval shields, surmounted by a crown, within a red ring bearing the words Conservator of the Port of Bombay.
 The sinister shield has the four quarters of the flag of the Trustees without the blue St George's cross, while the dexter shield is from the 1877 arms of the City of Bombay; a red lion passant guardant, flanked on each side by an ostrich feather, (alluding to the visit of Edward VII when he was Prince of Wales), above three, three-masted dhows, known as pattimars.
 Bombay was the first city in the Empire, outside the British Isles, to which arms were granted.